 Hindu temples to visit in Singapore

-8. Sri Mariamman Temple
+9. Sri Mariamman Temple

 The biggest and oldest Hindu temple in Singapore is not to be found in Little India, as you may imagine.
 Instead, it’s located in Chinatown.
 The Sri Mariamman Temple has been declared a National Monument and is famous for its Fire Walking Ceremony (Theemithi), which is held annually as part of the Deepavali celebrations.
 (Don’t try this at home, kids!)
-In addition to the festival, this place is well worth a visit any time of the year to feast your eyes on the Gopuram (pyramid style gate-way) which has no less than six layers of statues to welcome you through the gate.
+In addition to the festival, this place is well worth a visit any time of the year to feast your eyes on the Gopuram (pyramid-style gateway), which has no less than six layers of statues to welcome you through the gate.
 Built in 1827, the temple is dedicated to the Goddess of Rain, Mariamman.
 Don’t forget to raise your eyes to the sky when looking around – the paintings on the ceiling are breathtaking!

 Sri Mariamman Temple, 244 South Bridge Road, Singapore 058793

-9. Sri Senpaga Vinayagar Temple
+10. Sri Senpaga Vinayagar Temple

 This temple is hard to miss with its five-tiered, 68 feet high golden entrance tower.
 And we get to walk past it most days on the school run!
 The main prayer hall is centred around four granite pillars, each of which has eight sculptures of Lord Vinayagar depicted beautifully.
 The temple is managed by the Singapore Ceylon Tamils’ Association.
-Visitors are welcomed warmly and encouraged to spend time taking in the paintings and carvings adorning the walls and ceilings.
+Visitors are welcomed warmly and encouraged to take in the paintings and carvings adorning the walls and ceilings.
 Plus, get a history lesson from the friendly guides along the way.

 Sri Senpaga Vinayagar Temple, 19 Ceylon Road, Singapore 429613